TravelTripperWeb-Sites/sample-website/README.md

 ...
 ```

-Missing english permalink translation will use `/index.html` filename, and russian version will be available at `/ru/home.html`.
+Because the `en` permalink is missing, it will generate the `en` translation using the file name and will be `/index.html`.
+The russian version will be available at `/ru/home.html`.

 ## References to a page
-To create a hyper link to another page `permalink` filter is created.
+To create a url for another page, the `permalink` liquid filter is used.
 The syntax for it is:
 ```
 {{ <page|path> | permalink[: locale:<locale>] }}
 ```
 Where:
-* `page`: Liquid's object: represents a current rendering page.
+* `page`: Liquid's object: represents the current rendering page.
-* `path`: file's path, e.g. `/dir/file-name` for `/dir/file-name.html`
+* `path`: A file's path, e.g. `/dir/file-name` for `/dir/file-name.html`
 * `locale: <locale-value>`: a locale value/variable, to get a link to a particular translation.
-If locale is skipped then current locale is used.
+If locale is skipped then the current locale is used.

 There is additional syntax for Model-based pages: